Somerset County Educational Services Commission Home

 Excellence Through Shared Services

-The mission of the SCESC is to provide our diverse student population with opportunities to increase their academic and behavioral growth in a safe learning environment, ultimately establishing a foundation for them to become lifelong learners.
+The mission of the Somerset County Educational Services Commission (SCESC) is to provide our diverse student population with opportunities to increase their academic and behavioral growth in a safe learning environment, ultimately establishing a foundation for them to become lifelong learners.

 News & Announcements